 - Enter projected and previous year actual numbers in the Spring for: - The salary of the teacher(s) and related employee benefits (Note that summer programs are funded at continuing education rates); - The salary of the educational assistant(s), if applicable, and related employee benefits; (Note that summer programs are funded at replacement rates); - An amount of not more than \$3523 for classroom furniture and equipment.
 This amount is a one-time only start up grant for new or expanded programs. - For Divested Programs Only An amount for each of the following categories: Other Salaries, Benefits, Direct Operating and Capital. - The program amount will continue to be \$2,666 per teacher and \$1,302 per teacher assistant for regular programs (September June).
 These amounts will continue to be automatically calculated for each program and their corresponding teacher and educational assistant approval, but will be pro-rated as per the length of operation and part-time positions.
-Summer programs will have their program amounts pro-rated for their length of operation. - Applications for Liaison/Administration should include their request in the teacher row, and not provide any further data in this section.
-Liaison/Administrator costs are provided where there are 16 FTE teaching positions. - Please note that there has been a change in structure to this section of the application, in contrast to previous years, to accommodate one application per school year.
-In this new version of the application spring projections data will be collected the same way, however there will be no section to enter fall actuals data.
-Instead, this section has been revised to collect previous year actual data. - Both spring projections and previous year actuals will be approved by the Regional Education Officer (far right, green columns). - The previous year October 2022-23 value will be prepopulated.
-Any necessary changes will be updated in the section entitled, Previous Year Actuals.
+Summer programs will have their program amounts prorated for their length of operation.

+- Applications for Liaison/Administration should include their request in the teacher row, and not provide any further data in this section.
+Liaison/Administrator costs are provided where there are 16 FTE teaching positions. - Please note that there continues to be a change in structure to this section of the application, in contrast to previous years, to accommodate one application per school year.
+In this updated version of the application spring projections data will be collected the same way, however there will be no section to enter fall actuals data.
+Instead, this section has been revised to collect previous year actual data. - Both spring projections and previous year actuals will be approved by the Regional Education Officer (far right, green columns). - The previous year Spring Approval 2023-24 value will be prepopulated.
+Any necessary changes will be updated in the section entitled, "Previous Year Actuals".

-Casting Previous Year Projections MINISTRY REGIONAL OFFICE ONLY
+MINISTRY REGIONAL OFFICE ONLY

-Spring Projection Approval
+Spring Previous Year Projections Projection Approval

-Salaries and Benefits October 2022-23 Projected 2023-24 March Approval 2023-24
+Salaries and Benefits Spring Approval 2023-24 Projected 2024-25 Spring Approval 2024-25

 \$ # \$ # \$

+Teachers

+Educational Assistants

-Teachers Educational Assistants Other Salaries (EET)
+Other Salaries (EET)

 Program Amount

 Furniture and Equipment

 TOTAL

-Spring Actuals Previous Year Actuals Previous Year A ctual Approvals
+Previous Ye ear Actuals Previous Year Actual Approvals

-Actual 2022-23 Actual Ap 2022
+Previous Ye Actual Approvals

+Spring Actuals ual Actua Actual Approvals I Approval 023-24

+Spring Actuals Act ual Actua l Approval

+Spring Actuals Salaries and Benefits Act 2023 ual 3-24 Actua 20 l Approval 023-24

-Salaries and Benefits 20 22-20
+Spring Actuals Salaries and Benefits Teachers Educational Assistants Act 2023 ual 3-24 Actua 20 l Approval 023-24

-\$ # \$

-\$ \$

-Salaries and Benefits \$ \$

-Salaries and Benefits Teachers Educational Assistants Other Salaries (EET) \$ \$
+Spring Actuals Salaries and Benefits Teachers Educational Assistants Other Salaries (EET) Act 2023 ual 3-24 Actua 20 l Approval 023-24

-Salaries and Benefits Teachers Educational Assistants Other Salaries (EET) Program Amount \$ \$
+Spring Actuals Salaries and Benefits Teachers Educational Assistants Other Salaries (EET) Program Amount Act 2023 ual 3-24 Actua 20 l Approval 023-24

-Salaries and Benefits Teachers Educational Assistants Other Salaries (EET) \$ \$
+Spring Actuals Salaries and Benefits Teachers Educational Assistants Other Salaries (EET) Act 2023 ual 3-24 Actua 20 l Approval )23-24